 Fiscal 2014 Compared with Fiscal 2013.
 In fiscal 2014, our income tax expense was \$28.0 million, compared to \$25.3 million for fiscal 2013, resulting in an effective tax rate of 36.9% in fiscal 2014 and 36.4% in fiscal 2013.
-Included within the fiscal 2014 expense was a non-cash tax charge of \$7.6 million as a result of electing to accelerate the tax depreciation of certain fixed assets related to our turnkey screening solutions program in Mexico.
-This election resulted in cash tax savings of approximately \$21 million in fiscal 2014.
+Included within the fiscal 2014 expense was a non-cash tax charge of \$7.6 million resulting in cash tax savings of approximately \$21 million in fiscal 2014 as explained above.
 Similarly, included in the fiscal 2013 expense was a non-cash tax charge of \$6.8 million as a result of electing to accelerate the tax depreciation of certain fixed assets related to our turnkey screening solution program in Mexico.
 This prior year election resulted in cash tax savings of approximately \$26 million.
 However, in both fiscal 2014 and 2013, portions of the tax bases of the underlying assets were forfeited resulting in a non-cash tax charge in the year the election was made.
 Excluding the impact of these charges, our effective tax rate would have been 26.8% in fiscal 2014 and 26.6% in fiscal 2013.
 Effective for tax years beginning January 1, 2014, the election to accelerate depreciation is no longer available in the Mexican tax code.
-Therefore, a similar election is not expected to be made in future years.